deenmamadou/datagen_v2/README.md

 - **texts**: Stores text content, language, and RTL flag
 - **recordings**: Stores audio file paths, Hoppepper job IDs, and status

-## Hoppepper Integration

-The app integrates with Hoppepper API for transcription services.
-When you upload a recording:

-1. Audio file is saved locally
-2. File is uploaded to Hoppepper via API
-3. Job ID is stored in the database
-4. Status is tracked for each recording

 ## Customization